 The GI Solution:

-By this means, sex and gender sensitive research is a key element for improving medical research and drug development.
-This requires scientists who bring the importance of a diverse society to the forefront.
-Prof. Dr. Sabine Oertelt-Prigione is one of the main leaders on Gender-sensitive Medicine and holds therefore the only professorship in Germany.
-One of her main concerns is the best possible care for patients, which she understands as acknowledging differences in sex, gender, age, body size etc. Two research examples are the analysis of the impact of sex and gender in the Covid-19 pandemic (1) or the sex-differences in symptoms and functioning in cancer survivors (2).
-This has led to findings such as the increased mortality rate of biological males due to the Covid-19 pandemic.
-Men also tend to perceive a harder re-entry into daily life after cancer which can be attributed to internalized gender roles.
+By these means, sex and gender sensitive research is a key element for improving medical research and drug development.
+This requires scientists who bring the importance of a diverse society as well as medicine to the forefront.
+Prof. Dr. Sabine Oertelt-Prigione is one of the pioneers on gender-sensitive medicine and holds the only professorship in this field in Germany.
+One of her main concerns is the best possible care for patients, which she understands as acknowledging differences in sex, gender, age, body size etc. Two research examples that illustrate her work are the analysis of the impact of sex and gender in the Covid-19 pandemic (1) or the sex-differences in symptoms and functioning in cancer survivors (2).
+For instance, this has led to findings like the increased mortality rate of biological males during the Covid-19 pandemic.

 Sources: